sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

 [that directory](https://github.com/sharetribe/flex-example-processes).
 The one we are going to use as a basis for our new process is _flex-default-process_.
-It has privileged transitions in use and it is therefore compatible with FTW-daily v8.0.0 or later.
+It has privileged transitions in use and it is therefore compatible with the Sharetribe Web Template.
 TODO CHECK WHICH PROCESS!!

 <extrainfo title="What's the preauth-nightly-booking example process?">